Firo (cryptocurrency): Zero-knowledge proofs

 Firo initially implemented the Zerocoin protocol.
 Unlike bitcoin, money does not travel from one block to another.
 Instead, it is traded as Zerocoin and redeem for a new coin without any history of transaction.
 However, the disadvantage of this system is that the transaction amount cannot be hidden.
 There had been little research interest into Zerocoin protocol because of its similarity to Zerocash protocol.

+In 2019, Letantus protocol was introduced.
 There are three phases of a Lelantus transaction.
 Since trusted setup is not needed, it makes the algorithm faster.
 In the first phase, a block with transaction history is deleted, while generating a new block with no previous history (minting).
 A serial number is added to the minted coin to prevent double spending.
 In the second phase, all previous minted coins are parsed and the serial number are published to the blockchain (spending).
 In the third phase, the participants can verify the block without any actual inputs.